Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 ### The production/staging switch

 At this stage, our initial environment is deployed and ready to use.
 Now, you need to switch over your front-ends from one server farm to another.

 Let’s take a look at our scenario:

 - The production infrastructure (A) is deployed on **HTTP farm A** (id 77212), which in turn is attached to **HTTP server A**.
 This infrastructure can be accessed through the **blue front-end**.
 - The development infrastructure (B) is deployed on **HTTP farm B** (id 77213), which in turn is attached to **HTTP server B**.
 This infrastructure can be accessed through the **green front-end**.

-Once you have modified/applied updates to **infrastructure B** and checked that the service is working properly, you decide to put it into production.
+Once you have modified/applied updates to **infrastructure B** and checked that the service is working properly, you can decide to put it into production.

 To switch between the two farms, you can simply update your different front-ends by modifying the ID of the farm it is attached to, and applying the modification.